 Plant’s of Distinction don’t come much more distinct than the Seven Son’s, Heptacodium miconioides – botanical gardens and private estates are preserving the survival of this handsome multi-stemmed tree.
 Ensuring both visitors and keen gardeners along with butterflies get to enjoy the Jasmine scent of the Seven Sons.

 The multi-stemmed tiered branches of Heptacodium miconioides are a fine example, of this unusual, fast-growing bushy tree.
 In early Autumn the branches are covered with white blossoms that attract butterflies for over a month, starting in September until early October.
-When the flowers fade to reveal deep pink calyx that persist well into late autumn.
+Once the flowers fade they reveal deep pink calyx that persist well into late autumn.

 Leaves that stay glossy green for most of the year turn a gorgeous burnt amber in the Autumn accompanied by pale peeling bark, it is worth considering growing as a multi-stemmed shrub to show off its stems.